CTPache/JoyPolis-Assets/README.md

 - **GIMP** - Image editing and refinement
 - DaVinci Resolve - Video editing

+A guide explaining the process in detail can be found [Here](/AssetCreation.md)

 Source materials include:
 - Promotional materials from Ameba.jp and social media
 - On-site photographs and documentation